 A little bit of rust always works for me.

 The easy two ingredient mold works really well and can be reused over and over again.
-And I do so love that combination of concrete, copper and rust.
+And I do so love that combination of concrete, copper, and rust.

 Let me know what you think.
 What would you mold?

 And as always hope you have a wonderful week, filled with love and lots of interesting new finds.
 Thank you for popping in for a visit.